poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 With Google Suite, no notification settings are required.

+# Conclusions

+The tools I outline above might seem outlandish to some people. aw

+Many apps and sites are designed to be addictive.
+The metric that engineers at any site from Facebook to Reddit optimize for is *time on screen*.
+The downstream effect of this is addictive technology, the more addictive the more profitiable, with the burden passed on to the user [^2].

 [^1]: <sub><sup>Disclaimer: I do not do stupid or illegal things on my work computer that could potentially compromise my companies OpSec.
 I'm talking like, checking my personal email, watching TV, listening to music, writing.
 It's just easier than setting up two work stations for productivity in my small NYC apartment. <sub><sup>

+[^2]: <sub><sup>The Netflix documentary "The Social Dilemma" does a great job elaborating. <sub><sup>